using-system/devops/k8s/cka/4-Maintenance_question.md

  - Command to get all k8s objects in a file
  - Where is doc for etcd maintenance
+ - Procedure to determine where is etcd database
  - Procedure to save and restore etcd
  - Etcd with https : where is info and wich parameters